Skip to main content

 Frequently Asked Questions

-STATE BANK OF EAGLE BUTTE has a Bank Health Score of A (81/100).
+State Bank of Eagle Butte has a Bank Health Score of A (81/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 21.11%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-STATE BANK OF EAGLE BUTTE holds $69M in total assets and $62M in total deposits.
-It is located in EAGLE BUTTE, SOUTH DAKOTA (FDIC Certificate #18145).
+State Bank of Eagle Butte holds $69M in total assets and $62M in total deposits.
+It is headquartered in Eagle Butte, South Dakota (FDIC Certificate #18145).

-STATE BANK OF EAGLE BUTTE has a Tier 1 capital ratio of 21.11%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 2.55%, and the return on assets is 1.02%.
+State Bank of Eagle Butte has a Tier 1 capital ratio of 21.11%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.55%, and the return on assets is 1.02%.

 Yes.
-STATE BANK OF EAGLE BUTTE is FDIC-insured (Certificate #18145).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+State Bank of Eagle Butte is FDIC-insured (Certificate #18145).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: